 26 And all these people and all the families divided themselves in three parts;* the first said We will ascend into heaven and fight against him; the second said, We will ascend to heaven and place our own gods there and serve them; and the third part said, We will ascend to heaven and smite him with bows and spears; and God knew all their works and all their evil thoughts, and he saw the city and the tower which they were building.

-*”Divided themselves in three parts,” equates to highly organized, implying serious intent. “…ascend into heaven,” the building of the ziggurat itself proclaiming their rebellion, as well as “…fight against him.” “…place our own gods there,” replaces God with man’s vision or pagan gods (astrological). “…and serve them,” completing the rebellion. “…will ascend to heaven and smite him,” secures the rebellion, but clearly does not understand that the true conversion must come from within—by contrast, outward spectacle, outward ritual, outward declarations, are all by man’s hands.
+*”Divided themselves in three parts” equates to highly organized, implying serious intent. “…ascend into heaven,” the building of the ziggurat itself proclaiming their rebellion, as well as “…fight against him; …place our own gods there,” replaces God with man’s vision or pagan gods (astrological). “…and serve them,” completes the rebellion. “…will ascend to heaven and smite him,” secures the uprising, and outward spectacle, outward ritual, and outward declarations are all configured by man’s hands.

 27 And when they were building they built themselves a great city and a very high and strong tower; and on account of its height the mortar and bricks did not reach the builders in their ascent to it, until those who went up had completed a full year,* and after that, they reached to the builders and gave them the mortar and the bricks; thus was it done daily.